 Tricorn would have been a mediocre investment for longer-term holders.
-Since debuting in 2001, the share price has seen extreme volatility and could be deemed to be roughly cyclical, dropping as low as 4.25p and threatening 40p at one stage with no real trend.
+Since debuting in 2001, the share price has seen extreme volatility.
+It could be deemed to be roughly cyclical, dropping as low as 4.25p and threatening 40p at one stage with no real trend.
 Negligible dividends have been paid in this time.
 Last year one was paid, but for an amount of 0.2p this was not enough to get investors excited.

-Tricorn are a group of companies, all specialising in tubing, specifically customised tubular assemblies.
+Tricorn is a group of companies, all specialising in tubing, specifically customised tubular assemblies.
 There are plenty of applications for this as demonstrated by their operating systems, in Energy and Transportation.
 Rather than grow organically its method of expansion has been to acquire other small niche companies.

 The trading update today makes reference to two main reasons.
 The first:

 The Period started encouragingly with the new paint facility in the USA integrating well and ahead of plan.
 Demand in the USA has remained broadly in line with expectations, but the USA operation has seen some short-term pressure on margins.
 This has been due to a lag between the impact of the increase in tariffs in the USA on goods sourced from China and the time taken to negotiate price increases with customers.